don-smith/learning-holochain/tutorial-1.md

                 └── src
     ```
     If it's easier, feel free to use this:

-    `mkdir -p hc/tests/src hc/workdir hc/zomes/greeter/src`
+    `mkdir -p happ/tests/src happ/workdir happ/zomes/greeter/src`

-1. And just for completeness, let's drop a `.gitignore` file in the `hc` folder with these contents:
+1. And just for completeness, let's drop a `.gitignore` file in the `happ` folder with these contents:

     ```
     .hc        # holochain temp folder?